 Previous Page Next Page

-SWI cannot complete an intake when information does not meet the statutory definitions of what Adult Protective Services, Child Protective Investigations, Child Care Investigation, or Provider Investigations can investigate.
-SWI assesses a report that is not an intake or case-related special request as an information and referral report (I&R).
+The intake specialist cannot complete an intake when information does not meet the legal definitions of what Adult Protective Services (APS), Child Protective Investigations (CPI), Child Care Investigations (CCI), or Provider Investigations (PI) can investigate.
+The intake specialist completes an I&R when reported information does not meet the criteria for an intake.

 3100 I&R Types

-The intake specialist completes an I&R CVS Caseworker Notification anytime a child in DFPS conservatorship is a principal in an intake for any program.
+The intake specialist completes an I&R CVS Caseworker Notification anytime a child in DFPS conservatorship, or an adult in extended foster care, is a principal (PRN) in an intake for any program.

-The intake specialist completes separate I&Rs when there are either:
+The intake specialist completes separate I&Rs when any of the following apply:

-The intake specialist completes this I&R in addition to other required I&R notifications and needed call outs.
-See 4561.11 Situations That Always Require an I&R to Existing CPS Case.
+The intake specialist completes this I&R in addition to other required I&R notifications and necessary call-outs.
+See 4561.1 Situations That Require an I&R to Existing CPS Case.

 • Reporter information